-There are standards of acceptable job performance defined by the supervisor or manager, ethical behavior, and professionalism that each State employee is expected to maintain.
+There are standards of acceptable job performance defined by the supervisor or manager, ethical behavior and professionalism that each State employee is expected to maintain.
 Corrective and disciplinary measures may be imposed when employees do not perform at an acceptable standard or when their conduct interferes with, embarrasses, or is detrimental to the agency's operation.
-Corrective and disciplinary action may include, but are not limited to, training, corrective counseling, improvement plans, verbal or written reprimands, suspensions without pay, and demotions with prejudice.
-If corrective and disciplinary action fails to resolve the unacceptable behavior, or the severity of the offense warrants it, an employee may be subject to dismissal.
-Generally, each case must be evaluated on its own merits, ensuring fairness through the principles of progressive discipline, and consistency in penalties for similar offenses.
+Corrective and disciplinary action may include but is not limited to training, corrective counseling, improvement plans, verbal or written reprimands, suspensions without pay, and demotions with prejudice.
+When the implementation of corrective and disciplinary action does not resolve, the unacceptable behavior or the severity of the offense dictates an employee is subject to dismissal.
+Generally, each case must be judged on its own merits according to the principles of progressive discipline and like penalties for like offenses.
 Steps typically observed in the progressive discipline process may be omitted based on the seriousness of the offense and/or the employee's merit system coverage as a classified, classified-exempt, exempt, or temporary employee.
 Employees who are covered by the Public Employees Grievance Procedure may grieve any disciplinary action.